 GasBuddy Virginia gas price update, outlook

-Gasoline prices in Virginia have risen 5.1 cents per gallon in the past week, averaging $2.70/g yesterday, according to the GasBuddy daily survey of 4,081 stations in Virginia.
-This compares with the national average that has increased 2.2 cents per gallon versus last week to $2.91/g, according to GasBuddy.
+Gas prices in Virginia have fallen 0.7 cents per gallon in the past week, averaging $2.69/g yesterday, according to the GasBuddy daily survey of 4,081 stations in Virginia.
+This compares with the national average that has fallen 2.6 cents per gallon versus last week to $2.88/g, according to GasBuddy.

 Areas near Virginia and their current gas price climate: